 Enable Azure VM extensions using the Azure CLI

-This article shows you how to deploy, upgrade, update, and uninstall VM extensions, supported by Azure Arc-enabled servers, to a Linux or Windows hybrid machine using the Azure CLI.
+This article explains how to deploy, upgrade, update, and uninstall VM extensions supported by Azure Arc-enabled servers to a Linux or Windows hybrid machine using the Azure CLI.

 Note

-Azure Arc-enabled servers does not support deploying and managing VM extensions to Azure virtual machines.
+Azure Arc-enabled servers doesn't support deploying and managing VM extensions to Azure virtual machines.
 For Azure VMs, see the following VM extension overview article.

 Prerequisites